This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 Federal Flavor Regulatory Initiatives

-FDA began issuing marketing denial orders for flavored e-cigarette products as of September 9, 2021.
+FDA began issuing marketing denial orders for flavored e-cigarette products as of August 26, 2021.

 Other Relevant Issues

-During the period covered by this brief, additional flavored tobacco products continued to be marketed (e.g., flavored cigars) or entered the market (e.g., nicotine pouches).
+During the period covered by this data brief, additional flavored tobacco products continued to be marketed (e.g., flavored cigars) or entered the market (e.g., nicotine pouches).

 Units of e-cigarettes are not adjusted to account for variations in unit size.
 Large-format disposable e-cigarettes that allow for thousands of “puffs” are now available.
 Declines in unit sales may not signify declines in prevalence of use or consumption.
+Please see www.tobaccomonitoring.org for more information about the total amount of e-cigarette nicotine sold in each of the states for which unit sales are presented in this data brief.

 The e-cigarette or vaping product use-associated lung injury (EVALI) outbreak in late 2019 and COVID-19 pandemic may have affected e-cigarette sales.